Portsmouth Football Club were founded in 1898 and the club have always played at Fratton Park.

 Pompey were promoted to the top-flight for the first time in 1927 and reached two FA Cup finals before winning the trophy with a 4-1 victory over Wolves in 1939.

 In the 1930s the stadium was further developed with the building of the north stand, which is still in use.

-Pompey enjoyed a golden post-war era, winning division one (now the Premier League) in 1949 and 1950, one of only five clubs to win the trophy in back-to-back seasons since the war.
+Pompey enjoyed a golden post-war era, winning Division One (now the Premier League) in 1949 and 1950 – becoming one of only five clubs to win the trophy in back-to-back seasons since the war.

 In 1997 the Fratton end, the home of Pompey’s noisiest section of fans, was rebuilt and a decade later a roof was put on the smaller Milton end for the first time.

-By then Pompey were back in the Premier League, enjoying a seven-year stay and, in 2008, won the FA Cup with a 1-0 win over Cardiff at Wembley, qualifying for European competition for the first time in their history.
+By then the Blues were back in the Premier League – where they enjoyed a seven-year stay – and, in 2008, won the FA Cup with a 1-0 win over Cardiff at Wembley, qualifying for European competition for the first time in their history.

 Pompey reached their fifth FA Cup final in 2010, losing 1-0 to Chelsea, and were relegated to the Championship in the same season, as a crippling financial crisis took hold.

 In 2012 the Blues were relegated to League One, dropping out of the top two divisions for the first time since 1983, and fell into the bottom tier a year later.